EvisHome/Home-Assistant/dashboards/esxi-vm-dashboard/README.md

 Couple of notications running for datastores and high CPU.

-From the dashboard you can also
+From the dashboard you can also run some service calls (these need a "real" ESXi license to access the API)

 * Start/Stop/Suspend VMs
 * Take Snapshot of a VM